chef-boneyard/chef-rfc/new/rfc-policyfile-remote-includes.md

 # Policyfile Remote Includes

 This RFC specifies how an `include_policy` will use a `remote` source.
-[RFC097 Policyfile Includes](https://github.com/chef/chef-rfc/blob/master/rfc097-policyfile-includes.md) specifies that policyfiles may use `include_policy` to include other policies through `path`, `git`, and `server` sources.
+[RFC097 "Policyfile Includes"](https://github.com/chef/chef-rfc/blob/master/rfc097-policyfile-includes.md) specifies that policyfiles may use `include_policy` to include other policies through `path`, `git`, and `server` sources.
 The `path` mechanism is specifically for local filesystems, but users may want to retrieve a policy from a remote filesystem via HTTP or HTTPS (ie. Artifactory).

 ## Motivation

-    As a maintainer of a CI/CD pipeline for building policies through a, I want to include policies that I may not have source control access to so that I can test and build policies.
+    As a maintainer of policies built through inclusion of different layers, I want to include policies that I may not have source control access to so that I can test and build policies without manually downloading remote files.

 In an organization with different teams responsible for layers of the infrastructure, using `include_policy` is a consistent approach to separating concerns within the Chef-managed stack.
 The existing `path`, `git`, and `server` sources cover most use cases, but including a policy from a remote server is not currently available.